mi-qacker/test-ymaps3-workspace/README.md

 VITE_APIKEY=<YOUR_APIKEY>
 ```

-Install the package that needs to be checked into the project:
+Install the package that needs to be checked into the project (if the package is located locally on the computer, then check that it is built.):

 ```shell
 npm install <package-path>